Stackclash/5e-vault/5. Mechanics/Items/Everfrost Root Hhbh.md

 ## Effect:

-You may use this herb as an arcane focus when casting your spells.
-While this herb is your arcane focus, whenever you roll a 1 or a 2 for cold damage that results from a spell you cast, you can reroll that die and must use the new roll, even if the new roll is a 1 or a 2.
+You may use this herb as an [[5.
+Mechanics/Items/Arcane Focus.md\|arcane focus]] when casting your spells.
+While this herb is your [[5.
+Mechanics/Items/Arcane Focus.md\|arcane focus]], whenever you roll a 1 or a 2 for cold damage that results from a spell you cast, you can reroll that die and must use the new roll, even if the new roll is a 1 or a 2.

 *Source: Hamund's Herbalism Handbook p.
 12*